 - Your breasts feel lighter after a feed/ the bottle is empty after a feed

 - Poops regularly

 - Heavy wet nappies (6-8 times a day) are good indicators

 - Per week weight gain

-What Should You Do if Your Baby Is Not Gaining Enough Weight or Losing Too Much Weight
+What Should You Do If Your Baby Is Not Gaining Enough Weight or Is Losing Too Much Weight?

 Parents do tend to overthink and over worry sometimes.
 The baby is achieving growth milestones, sooner or later, is a true indicator of growth.
 It would mean that the baby is receiving enough food and nutrition for development.
 However, babies should not be losing more than 10 % of the birth weight in the initial days of life.
 This 10% weight loss is usually the loss of extra fluids that the baby had from the womb.
 And, newborn babies do not gain weight during the initial period of latching (breastfeeding) or learning to bottle feed.
 This happens since they may face difficulties to suck or have jaw coordination problems and may not drink enough thus losing some weight.

 Managing Excess Weight Gain or Weight Loss in Your Newborn Baby

 If you notice that your baby is losing too much weight or is gaining excess weight, you can try the following things to manage it.